Welcome to the Worldwide Greathead family my One-Name Study - Person Page 175

 Appears on charts:

 Henry Greathead was born in 1790.1 He was the son of Henry (Francis) Greathead and Catherine Wood.
 He was baptised on 15 March 1790 in South Shields, Durham, England.2 He married Jane Margaret Elliot, daughter of ...
 Elliot and Ann ..., on 23 March 1816 in St Dunstan and All Saints, Stepney, London, England, after a licence had been issued on 20 Mar 1816 .
 The ceremony was witnessed by Robert John Elliot and Elizabeth Yellowly.
-Henry was a Mariner, Chapman and Merchant.3,1,4 It is believed he was a gamekeeper to the Duke of Northumberland.1 Henry was declared bankrupt in the London Gazette in November 1822.
-He was described as a master mariner of Stepney Causeway.5 He died on 21 September 1824.1 He was buried in Croft on Tees, Yorkshire, England, His gravestone reads: In memory of Henry Greathead who departed this life on 21st of Sept 1824 aged 34 years.
-Son of Henry and Catherine Greathead of South Shields, Durham, the Inventor and Builder of the Life Boat Patronized by the Duke of Northumberland.1
+Henry was a Mariner, Chapman and Merchant.3,1,4 Henry was declared bankrupt in the London Gazette in November 1822.
+He was described as a master mariner of Stepney Causeway.5,6 Henry died on 21 September 1824 in Halnby Hall, Croft-on-Tees, Yorkshire, England, He was living with relatives.1,7 Henry was buried in St Peter, Croft on Tees, Yorkshire, England, His gravestone reads: In memory of Henry Greathead who departed this life on 21st of Sept 1824 aged 34 years.
+Son of Henry and Catherine Greathead of South Shields, Durham, the Inventor and Builder of the Life Boat Patronized by the Duke of Northumberland.1,8,9

 Sources of Information